king-11/gossip-glomers/kafka/README.md

 The `Poll` method retrieves messages from distributed storage:

-1. For each requested log key, reads the message array from the linearizable KV store
+1. For each requested log key, reads the message array from the local store if available or else read from the linearizable KV store
 2. Returns messages starting from the specified offset
 3. Handles missing keys gracefully by skipping them
 4. Provides consistent reads across the distributed system

+>[!NOTE]
+>
+>We don't update our local store values for keys that are missing because they are the ones not owned by the node hence its better to fetch them everytime for update.

 ### `CommitOffsets`